avirakesh/backlight-pi/rust/README.md

 ```bash
 cargo build --release -j1
 ```
-`-j1` limits the number of threads used to `1`, which prevents limits RAM usage.
-This prevents cargo from greedily consuming all available RAM.
+`-j1` limits the number of threads used to `1`, which prevents cargo from greedily consuming all available RAM.

 Hope you didn't finish that coffee yet, because might take a while as well.